Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 In 2023, when [version 6 / RFC 9580](https://www.rfc-editor.org/rfc/rfc9580) of the OpenPGP standard was about to replace [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880) from 2007, several people considered the proposed changes to be too disruptive.
 Most notably, the developers of [GPG](https://gnupg.org/) and [RNP](https://www.rnpgp.org/) (an extension for thunderbird) [decided](https://lwn.net/Articles/953797/) *not* to adopt the more current standard, and to instead create the *new, competing standard* [LibrePGP](https://librepgp.org/) based on OpenPGP version 4.

-Because GPG and its Windows variant [Gpg4win](https://gpg4win.de/) are so widely used, it is (at the time of writing, July 2025) probably advisable to use the last common ancestor version 4 / RFC 4880 whenever given the choice, until both standards are widely supported.

 ### OpenPGP vs. S/MIME

 [Secure Multipurpose Internet Mail Extensions](https://en.wikipedia.org/wiki/S/MIME) (S/MIME), like OpenPGP, is a *standard* primarily aimed at offering end-to-end encryption for emails.
 The two standards have similar capabilities, but they are *not* interoperable.